Children of the Night

 - Arcane Skill: Spellcasting (spi)

 - Free Casting: Elias can cast spells without using Power Points.
-He does not need to spend power points on Powers and does not spend power points to maintain spells, but they do suffer a negative to casting rolls equal to half the total number of power points for the spell, rounded down.
+He does not need to spend power points on Powers and does not spend power points to maintain spells, but he does suffer a negative to casting rolls equal to half the total number of power points for the spell, rounded down.
 He does become shaken if he fails a casting roll and loses maintenance of spells.

 - Clerical Focus: Elias wears a special silver ring with a single obsidian stone set into it as his spell focus.
 Without this item he casts spells at -2.